-The Board granted 125,000 Options on February 27, 2019, pursuant to the Plan, to directors, officers, employees and consultants.
+The Board granted 500,000 Options on May 5, 2020 pursuant to the Plan, to directors, officers, employees and consultants.
 The terms and conditions of such option grants, including vesting provisions and exercise prices, are governed by the terms of the Plan, which are described below.

-The Board granted 15,000 Options on July 11, 2019, pursuant to the Plan, to a consultant of the company.
+The Board granted directors 130,000 Options on August 20, 2020 pursuant to the Plan.
 The terms and conditions of such option grants, including vesting provisions and exercise prices, are governed by the terms of the Plan, which are described below.